 |Mic & Controls|

-iThe best Bluetooth sound transmission codec.
-Needed on playing device too.
+iThe latest and best aptX Bluetooth sound transmission codec.
+Needs to be supported on playing device too.

 Best Bluetooth Earbuds Reviewed

 Sennheiser HD1 are the best wireless Bluetooth earbuds right now (in our opinion).

 These are a brand new release from Sennheiser.
 Basically they are the new version of Momentum in-ear but as wireless earbuds.

 Since Sennheiser allegedly can’t use the name “Momentum” they changed the name to HD1 for a whole serious of their models.